kkibria/scandroid/README.md

 My ultimate goal is to use this for song lyric writing.

+## User's Manual
+The manual for version 1.1 (pdf) is available at Hartman's page.
+I am not sure if the manual is covered under GPL, thats why I didn't copy it in this repo.

 ## Metrical Foot
 It is an unit consists of a pattern of stressed and unstress syllables.